StructuralEquationModels/StructuralEquationModels.jl/docs/src/index.md

 # StructuralEquationModels.jl: a fast and flexible SEM framework

-This is a package for Structural Equation Modeling.
+This is a package for Structural Equation Modeling *in development*.
-It is still *in development*.
+It is written for extensibility, that is, you can easily define your own objective functions and other parts of the model.
+At the same time, it is (very) fast.

+To get started right away, we recommend reading [A first model](@ref) and [Our Concept of a Structural Equation Model](@ref).

+After that, if you are interested in specifying your own loss functions or other parts, you can proceed with [Extending the package](@ref).

 Models you can fit include
 - Linear SEM that can be specified in RAM notation
 - ML, GLS and FIML estimation